-Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law resources when faced with
+Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law sources when faced with issue.

-102. Roddy was researching an issue and found a favorable Tax Court decision that addresses his issue.
 He also determined that there was a nonacquiescence for the case.
 Who issued the nonacquiescence?
 What is it?
 What does it mean and how would it affect Roddy's reliance on the court case?